lorisvenyor/Leabhar/README.md

-# ca357_group22

-This is the gitlab repo for CA357 Group 22 - Leabhar
+This is the gitlab repo for our group project on user interface and design Group 22 - Leabhar